arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Download **PuTTY** for free [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), install it and open it.

-1. Select "Serial" as connection type
+1. Select "Serial" as the connection type

 2. Enter the serial port where your board is connected
 3. Set the baud rate to `115200`
 4. In the left menu, navigate to "Logging"